Meet the Team

 Siobhan Pattwell, PhD

-Dr. Siobhan Pattwell is a principal investigator at the Ben Towne Center for Childhood Cancer Research.
+Dr. Siobhan Pattwell is a principal investigator at the Ben Towne Center for Childhood Cancer and Blood Disorders Research.
 Her research focuses on the intersection between neurodevelopment, genetics and cancer.

 Read about the Pattwell Lab.